uviclibraries/rstudio/basics-importing-data.md

 </div>

 If you are working alone on your scripts, always on the same computer, it is good practice to start every script by setting the working directory using `setwd()`.
 However, once you start collaborating with others, the path to the folders can be different between computers.
 At that point, you might want to learn about R Projects, which makes all paths relative to a pre-specified project working directory.
-You can read more about it [here](https://intro2r.com/work-d.html){:target="\blank"}.
+You can read more about it [here](https://intro2r.com/rsprojs.html){:target="\blank"}.

 ### 1.2.
 Importing tabular data

-R can handle multiple file types:
+Now that you have your working directory set up, you can import your data into R. R can handle multiple file types:
 - .csv (comma-separated values)
 - Excel (.xls, .xlsx)
 - .txt (and .tsv - tab-separated values)